nickorlabs/epss-db/README.md

 ## Supported & Planned Feeds

 The full, up-to-date list of all implemented and planned ETL feeds—including their status, source, and coverage—is maintained in [`etl/feeds/README.md`](etl/feeds/README.md).
-This file serves as the canonical reference for all vulnerability data sources (CVE, CPE, CWE, KEV, NVD, ExploitDB, Vulnrichment, etc.) supported by ExploitPulse.
+This file is the canonical reference for all vulnerability and threat intelligence sources supported by ExploitPulse.

+**Recent Updates:**
+- **Sigma Rules (`update_sigma_rules.py`)**: Fully implemented.
+Extracts all Sigma detection rules and metadata, not just CVE references.
+Outputs both a full rule dump and a normalized CVE mapping.
+- **MISP Galaxies – Threat Actors (`update_misp_galaxies_threat_actors.py`)**: Fully implemented.
+Extracts all threat actor objects and metadata, not just CVE mappings.
+Outputs both a full actor dump and a normalized actor→CVE mapping.
+- **Emerging Threats ET Open (`update_emerging_threats_et_open.py`)**: Fully implemented.
+Extracts all Snort/Suricata rules and metadata, not just those with CVEs.
+Outputs both a full rule dump and a normalized CVE/SID mapping.

+> **All ETL jobs now extract all available vulnerability and threat intelligence data—not just CVE-related information.**

-- **To see the current feed coverage, implementation status, and roadmap,** refer to [`etl/feeds/README.md`](etl/feeds/README.md).
+See [`etl/feeds/README.md`](etl/feeds/README.md) for the canonical feed list, implementation status, and details on all supported and planned sources.
-- This file is regularly updated as new feeds are added or changes are made to the ETL pipeline.

 ---